buildspace/buildspace-projects/NFT_Collection/en/Section_4/Lesson_1_Finishing_Touches_Web_App.md

 Perhaps the most important part!

-Usually, when people want to see an NFT collection, they look at it on OpenSea!!
+Usually, when people want to see an NFT collection, they look at it on Pixxiti!!
 It's a super-easy way for people to get a feel for your collection.
 So if you link your friend your site, they'll know it's legit!!

-Add a little button that says "🌊 View Collection on OpenSea" and then when your users clicks it, it links to your collection!
+Add a little button that says "🌊 View Collection on Pixxiti" and then when your users clicks it, it links to your collection!
 Remember, your collections link changes every time you change the contract.
 So be sure to link your latest and final collection.
-For example, [this](https://testnets.opensea.io/collection/squarenft-vu901lkj40) is my collection.
+For example, [this](https://goerli.pixxiti.com/collections/0xa3edf0e5066013a62c3ef36683cbc689825303db) is my collection.

 Note: This link you'll need to hardcode.
 I left a variable at the top for you to fill in.
-It can't be dynamically generated unless you use the OpenSea API (which is overkill for now lol).
+It can't be dynamically generated unless you use the Pixxiti API (which is overkill for now lol).

 ## 🚨 Progress report!

 You're nearly at the end :).
-Post a screenshot in #progress with that little pop-up that gives your user the direct OpenSea link!
+Post a screenshot in #progress with that little pop-up that gives your user the direct Pixxiti link!